-Thelma Schoonmaker was born on February 11, 1944 in Orange, New Jersey to an aspiring actress and a sports writer.
-She fell in love with film at an early age, thanks to her mother who would often bring her to New York City to see films.
-Her first viewing was of John Ford’s The Grapes of Wrath (1940).
+Thelma Schoonmaker was born on February 11, 1944, in Orange, New Jersey, to an aspiring actress and a sports writer.
+She fell in love with film at an early age, thanks to her mother, who often brought her to New York City to see films.
+Her first viewing was John Ford’s The Grapes of Wrath (1940).
 “I was just mesmerized,” she says.

 Schoonmaker became a film editor by accident when she started dating Richard Marks, another editor who worked at the same company she did.
 One day he asked her if she wanted to take over some editing jobs he had been assigned that were behind schedule and offered her a one-week trial period if she accepted them.

-She quickly found out that she loved editing, and it became a permanent gig for her at that company.
+She quickly learned that she loved editing, and it became a permanent gig at that company.
 She later married Marks and continued working with him until he died in 1974 after

 Thelma Schoonmaker’s Editing Style

-Schoonmaker has stated that she owes her success as an editor to the fact that she started out cutting documentaries.
-She is known for her fastidious approach during editing, often requiring dozens of versions of a single scene before being satisfied.
+Schoonmaker has stated that she owes her success as an editor because she started cutting documentaries.
+She is known for her careful approach to editing, often requiring dozens of versions of a single scene before being satisfied.
 For example, she edited The Departed (2006) for over a year.
 She is also known for her loyalty to directors: “I always feel grateful when someone asks me to work on their picture,” she

 Thelma And The Irishman Film

-The original script called for both Thelma (Geena Davis) and Louise (Susan Sarandon) to die in a fiery car crash as they escaped the law, but Scott thought that was too bleak so he changed it.
-“I said to myself, ‘I’m not going to shoot this,'” he told Entertainment Weekly in 2013.
+The original script called for Thelma (Geena Davis) and Louise (Susan Sarandon) to die in a fiery car crash as they escaped the law, but Scott thought that was too bleak, so he changed it.
+“I told myself, ‘I’m not going to shoot this,’” he told Entertainment Weekly in 2013.
 “I had no intention of doing it, but I thought about it overnight.”

-The next morning he pitched the idea of letting them live to screenwriter Callie Khouri, who agreed with him.
-“I think we
+The following day he pitched the idea of letting them live to screenwriter Callie Khouri, who agreed with him.

 Thelma Schoonmaker On Film Editing

-When you’re watching a film, the credits don’t roll by in silence.
-The soundtrack plays, underscoring the mood that you’re expected to feel at that moment.
-It can be subtle, or it can be dramatic, but it’s always there, guiding your emotions towards one end of the spectrum or another.
+The credits don’t roll by in silence when you’re watching a film.
+The soundtrack plays, underscoring the mood you’re expected to feel at that moment.
+It can be subtle or dramatic, but it’s always there, guiding your emotions towards one end of the spectrum or another.

-Trying to create this effect in a film is the job of the film editor.
+Trying to create this effect in a film is the film editor’s job.
 Their job is to craft a story out of pieces – sometimes thousands – of footage shot by multiple cameras and a range of directors, then choose which takes are right and piece them together into one seamless whole.

 Thelma Schoonmaker’s career has spanned nearly 40 years as an editor with Francis Ford Coppola.
 She’s won three Oscars for her work editing his films, including two for The Godfather films and one for Raging Bull, for which she won Best Editing at the BAFTAs.